Surgery Superior for Obese Diabetic Patients, Studies Say

 What’s more, the diabetes remission appeared to occur independently of weight loss.
 It is unknown why this happened, but it appears that bariatric surgery causes diabetes remission by a different mechanism than weight loss, rather than the weight loss causing the diabetes to resolve.
 This is an interesting development that will doubtless lead to further research and insights.

 We are delighted that such a breakthrough has been made in understanding diabetes treatment.
 We want to help all of our current, future, and potential patients improve their health and live fulfilling lives free of disease.
-If you or a loved one are suffering from diabetes, or if you have any other questions related to weight loss surgery, please give us a call today at (800) 491-1977 or schedule an appointment.
+If you or a loved one are suffering from diabetes, or if you have any other questions related to weight loss surgery, please give us a call today at (800) 491-1977.